 - Padded shorts and gloves will make the ride more comfortable

-- Bike light or headlamp in the event you get caught in the dark
+- Bike light or headlamp

 - Hydration pack or multiple water bottles

-Great Allegheny Passage (GAP)/C&O Towpath
+Great Allegheny Passage (GAP) and C&O Towpath

-This trail combination connects the two major cities of Pittsburgh, Pennsylvania and Washington, DC.
+This trail combination connects the two major cities of Pittsburgh, Pennsylvania and Washington, D.C.
 The Great Allegheny Passage follows the old rail bed from downtown Pittsburgh to Cumberland, Maryland where it joins the C&O Towpath.
-The entire trail is greater than 300 miles in length and can be done in sections or in it entirety.
+The entire trail is greater than 300 miles in length and can be done in sections or in its entirety.
 This is a perfect trail for beginners as riders can choose to travel light with nothing more than a light hydration pack and elect to stay at varied lodging options along the trail.